civol/HDLRuby/README.md

  * Added a standalone tool for converting Verilog HDL files to HDLRuby called [v2hdr](#converting-verilog-hdl-to-hdlruby).
 This tool is still experimental though.

+ * Added a HDLRuby command for [loading a Verilog HDL file from a HDLRuby description](#loading-verilog-hdl-from-hdlruby).

 For HDLRuby version 3.3.0: